 - Inform themselves about the operations of the Trust, matters that may come before them as Directors, and public issues bearing on the Trust's activities. - Understand and maintain the confidentiality of non-public documents and information of the Trust, including privileged legal information, pre-decisional documents and discussions, and information of a sensitive business nature. - Act with the best interests of the Trust at heart. - Advance the Trust's mandate as provided in the Trust Act. - Personally abide by applicable law related to ethics and conflicts of interest, as well as by the supplemental standards outlined in this policy.

-The Trust encourages Directors to consult regularly with the Trust's Designated Agency Ethics Officer (the "DAEO" or "Ethics Officer") concerning the applicability of this policy and other requirements to actual or hypothetical situations in which ethical issues may be implicated.
+The Trust encourages Directors to consult regularly with the Trust's Ethics Officer concerning the applicability of this policy and other requirements to actual or hypothetical situations in which ethical issues may be implicated.